Stephen Belber: Film and television

 Belber has written TV pilots for HBO, F/X, Fox Television Studios and The History Channel.
 In film he has sold spec scripts to Sony, Universal and Paramount, and done numerous polishes and rewrites (including uncredited work on Dallas Buyer’s Club).

+Belber wrote and directed the 2022 film What We Do Next, starring Michelle Veintimilla, Karen Pittman, and Corey Stoll.

+Belber created the 2024 Netflix television series, The Madness, starring Colman Domingo, Marsha Stephanie Blake, and John Ortiz.